ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-The route descriptor fields, `NBKeyPrefix`, `KeyLabel`and `KeySelector` are implemented in the same manner as for the interface type, but outside of the constructor as methods with `RouteDescriptor` as a pointer receiver since they are of the `func` type:
+The `NBKeyPrefix`, `KeyLabel`and `KeySelector` route descriptor fields are implemented in the same manner as the interface type.  but outside of the constructor as methods with `RouteDescriptor` as a pointer receiver since they are of the `func` type:
 ```go
 func (d *RouteDescriptor) KeyLabel(key string) string {
 	return strings.TrimPrefix(key, routePrefix)